← Back to dashboard

 Who builds it

 James MacDonald is the founder and managing director of NTP Talent, an Australian executive search firm specialising in engineering leadership.
-He is the host of the Building Tech Teams podcast and newsletter, read by CTOs, founders, and engineering leaders across Australia.
+Host of the Building Tech Teams podcast and newsletter, read by CTOs, founders, and engineering leaders across Australia.

-James has placed engineering leaders at Australian scale-ups and enterprises for over a decade.
-The AI Jobs Index is the data layer beneath that work: the observable signals of where Australian engineering hiring is going, and which functions are shrinking.
+The AI Jobs Index is the data layer beneath that work.
+It records the observable signals of where Australian engineering hiring is going and which functions are shrinking.

-He is available for media comment on Australian AI employment trends, engineering hiring markets, and the practical reality of AI adoption inside Australian organisations.
+James is available for on-the-record comment on Australian AI employment trends, engineering hiring markets, and the practical reality of AI adoption inside Australian organisations.

 For journalists and researchers